mgifford/drupal-security/src/concerns.rst

 Organizations should also consider if the software that they use is properly resourced.
-The Internet is built on free software, but much of it is backed by corporations who are also providing services built on the expertise that they use have built by contributing to open source software.
-The `Heartbleed bug`_ cost the economy billions, but was largely caused because the OpenSSL library was under resourced.
+The Internet is built on free software, but much of it is backed by corporations who are also providing services built on the expertise that they have built by contributing to open-source software.
+The `Heartbleed bug`_ cost the economy billions, but was largely caused because the OpenSSL library was under-resourced.
 Although this is just one example, consider donating to project like the `OpenSSL Software Foundation`_ which supports the security infrastructure your organization depends on.
 Likewise consider supporting organizations who contribute to `Drupal's security team`_.